hasanur-rahman079/emspubcore/README.md

 **Upgrading Plan:**
 1. Click "Upgrade" on the plans page
-2. Select billing cycle (monthly/yearly)
-3. Complete payment via Stripe Checkout
+2. Complete payment via Stripe Checkout
-4. Plan is activated immediately
+3. Plan is activated immediately for one year

 ### For Authors